Generalizing Information to the Evolution of Rational Belief: Information in inference and machine learning

 In the continuous setting, this formulation is closely related to \textit{log pointwise predictive density}~\cite{Gelman2013}.
 We can also define complementary label information that is not contained in the predictive model.

 \begin{Definition} \thmTitle{Residual label information (discrete).} Residual information in the label realization view $\pR(\vY|\vYr)$ is computed as

 \end{Definition}

 Residual information is equivalent to cross-entropy if the labels are full realizations.
-We note, however, that if training labels are probabilistic and leave some uncertainty then replacing $\pR(\vY|\vYr)$ above with a general distribution $\pR(\vY)$ would correctly calibrate residual information so that if predictions were to match label distributions then residual information would be zero.
-Just as the limiting form of entropy discussed in \ref{sub:entropy} diverges, so also does residual information diverge in the continuous setting.
+We note, however, that if training labels are probabilistic and leave some uncertainty then replacing both occurances of $\pR(\vY|\vYr)$ above with a general distribution $\pR(\vY)$ would correctly calibrate residual information so that if predictions were to match label distributions then residual information would be zero.

 As a consequence of \Cref{cor:additive}, the sum of predictive label information and residual label information is always constant.
 This allows us to rigorously frame predictive label information as a fraction of the total information contained in training labels.
 Moreover, \Cref{cor:perturbations} assures us that model perturbations that drive predictive belief toward the label view must increase predictive information.
+In the continuous setting, just as the limiting form of entropy discussed in \ref{sub:entropy} diverges, so also does residual information diverge.
+Predictive label information, however, remains a finite alternative.
 This satisfies our initial incentive for this investigation.

 There is a second type of predictive information we may rationally construct, however.
 Rather than considering predictive information with respect to specified label outcomes, we might be interested in the information we expect to obtain about new samples from the generative process.
 If we regard marginalized predictions $\pQi(\vY)$ as our best approximation of this process, then we would simply measure change in predictive belief in this view.